pv563252/Vaidya_180718/obj1/src/README.md

 1. Data Hygiene:
     1. Is the Dataset _Complete_?
-    2. Is the Dataset missing values or features?
+    2. Is the Dataset incomplete values or features?
     3. How were the missing values dealt with?

 2. Data Outliers:
     1. Are there outliers in the data?

-3. Dataset Bias:
+3. Dataset Quality:
+    1. Studying the responded, and missing values.
-    1. Is the Dataset Randomized, or is it Biased in a particular Way?
+    2. Is the Dataset Randomized, or is it Biased in a particular Way?

 These questions are directly tied to the outcomes of the research, thereby indicating Research Readiness of the dataset.
 Since, these tests are closer to the analytics or modelling itself, they require a deep understanding of the problem, as well as the Data Source.

 ## Test Definition: Data Hygiene

-1. Missing Feature Values due to Errors _Implemented_:
+1. Missing Feature Values due to Errors _Implemented_
     1. Statistical Analysis of missing values, as well as range analysis, using the Dataset information provided in the document.
     2. Building a threshold to understand if these errors are statistically significant to call out, and if they would impact the final analysis.

-2. Missing Feature Values to Data Collection Errors:
+2. Missing Feature Values due to Data Collection Errors
     1. The test is designed to address the question _How were the missing values dealt with?_
     2. The Data Dictionary Document provides an overview of how the missing values are dealt with.
 For eg. Code '0' for no response in some cases.
     3. The test checks for these missing values, and summarizes them to be able to assess what part of the data is actually usable.

-3. Upstream Data Wrangling Errors:
+3. Upstream Data Wrangling Errors _Implemented_
     1. Data could have been corrupted due to manual data entry errors in the upstream process during De-Identification, or other tasks.
     2. Loss of Information during Upstream automated analysis could also happen based on treatment of feature data types.
 For example: conversion of base float values to integers, etc.
     3. Some algorithms exist to test this, but a better understanding of the upstream process would allow for a better test suite recommendation.